-In the light of the revised forecasts and the shortened Phase 2 breakwater, the Commissioners asked their engineering consultants to review the implications for the timing of future phases of the breakwater project.
-The projected timing for extension to the breakwater on the western side of the river (Phase 3) remains broadly unchanged and will need to be completed before 2030.
+In the light of the revised forecasts in 2014 the Commissioners asked their engineering consultants to review the implications for the timing of future phases of the breakwater project.
+The projected timing for extension to the breakwater on the western side of the river (Phase 3) remained broadly unchanged and will need to be completed before 2030.
 A projected construction window between 2024 and 2028 has been identified.
 The Phase 2 breakwater on the east side of the river is forecast to provide the required level of protection until at least 2039 before requiring extension.
 Beyond that the timeline for constructing future Phases is considered to be too long to be meaningful given the variables that prevail in the marine habitat.

 LHC’s overwhelming priority for the foreseeable future is to ensure the Harbour remains viable as protection is lost as the marshes retreat.
 The existing strategy to construct rock breakwaters in phases as the marsh recedes is the ‘default option’ to ensure the harbour remains protected.

-Although the techniques adopted for the both schemes appear to have been effective at delivering relatively small amounts of mud in a beneficial way, these schemes have proved very expensive.
+Although the techniques adopted for the both schemes were effective at delivering relatively small amounts of mud in a beneficial way, these schemes proved very expensive.
 In LHC’s case the cost was approximately 13 times as expensive as disposal at sea and in Wightlink’s case, because of the sites more remote location, costs were considerably higher.
 Although LHC were fortunate to secure grant funding from the Crown Estate to undertake their trial, the high cost makes this method of recharge unsustainable as a long term option.

 To bring the costs down it is necessary to dispense with retaining structures and use the techniques used for disposal at sea, but close inshore thus ensuring there is no additional cost of disposal.
 The barges used by Berthon Boat Company and Lymington Yacht Haven for maintenance dredging are unusual in that the hopper doors open within the hull, without increasing the draft.
 It is therefore possible to discharge the load in very shallow water.
-A further advantage is that the sediment will be of thicker consistency as there is no requirement to mix with water to facilitate pumping through a pipeline.
-This should aid retention following placement.
+A further advantage is that the sediment deposited is of a denser consistency as there is no requirement to mix with water to facilitate pumping through a pipeline.
+This aids retention following placement.

-In 2014, the Commissioners were granted a marine licence to undertake a three year trial to beneficially use 19,380 tonnes of mud dredged from the river to recharge an intertidal area in a bay within ‘Boiler Marsh’ where the saltmarsh has been lost through erosion.
-To achieve this, dredging barges navigate close to the marsh where they directly discharge their loads.
-As this is instead of dumping at sea, there are no additional costs for disposal.
+In 2014, the Commissioners were granted a marine licence to undertake a three year trial to beneficially use 19,380 tonnes of mud dredged from the river to recharge an inter-tidal area in a bay within ‘Boiler Marsh’ where the salt marsh has been lost through erosion.

-The plan was to create an unconfined inter tidal reef within the bay that will provide shelter to the marsh from wave action or a source of sediment to feed the marsh in the immediate vicinity.
+The plan was to create a sacrificial reef reef within the bay that will shelter the marsh behind from wind wave action and provide a source of sediment to feed the marsh in the immediate vicinity.
 It is hoped that by reducing the amount of wave energy reaching the marsh in this area, this will slow down erosion.

 Since 2006, the additional funds required to pay for harbour protection have come through charging all harbour users a Harbour Protection Levy.
 This is a separately identified element of the harbour dues which will continue to be charged until all phases of the scheme have been completed.
 This is a long term project (approximately 40+ years) and the Commissioners will remain alive to the opportunities to generate additional revenues from new and previously unexplored sources including grant funding.